joyveevyoj/cs225/README.md

 # Medical Treatment System

 A simple registration, queueing and report medicla system that involves some data structures.
-It's a practice project for course CS225 Data structure.
+It's a practice project for course CS225 Data Structure.

 ## Features